sudoorgza/simple-slack-notify/README.md

 Slack notification action that just works

-## No longer maintained
+## Note

-Please note that this project is no longer maintained, and has been archived.
+This is a fork from https://github.com/adamkdean/simple-slack-notify which is no longer maintained in order to update the action to node16.

 ## Introduction

 We've attempted to use a few of the Slack notification actions that are currently available, but they all seem to have limitations or be quite verbose, so we set out to create a simple yet effective action that just does what you need and nothing else.
 In the examples below, we'll show a few different variations of how the action could be used.

 The main features are:

 - Status based messages meaning one step handles job successes, failures, and cancellations
 - JavaScript strings for embedding environment variables or custom logic into notification strings
 - Easy to add fields based on standard Slack JSON inputs